Learn more about the 400-year history of the Union Flag or Union Jack.

 Given at our Palace of Westminster the 12th. day of April in the 4th. year of our Reign of Great Britain France and Ireland Anno Domini 1606.

-However, the chosen design was:
+However, the chosen design was this:

 A Proclamation appointing the Flags, as well for our Navy Royal as for the Ships of our Subjects of South and North Britain